Aragón TV: History

 In June 2007, the second public television channel, Aragón 2 HD, was launched, which was the first Spanish television channel with HD broadcasts.
 The channel had differentiated programming from Aragón TV, since it focused on high-definition content such as movies, concerts, documentaries and sporting events, however on some occasions this channel worked to cover events that overlapped with others that were broadcast on the main channel.
 Aragón 2 HD closed in April 2017 to make way for Aragón TV HD, a simulcast version of the main channel.

-During the years 2012 and 2013 the channel achieved its best audience records, becoming the most watched television channel in Aragon in October 2013.
+During the years 2012 and 2013 the channel achieved its best audience records, becoming the most watched television channel in Aragon for the first time in October 2013.
+After a period of declining viewership, in 2024 the channel regained prominence in viewer numbers, reaching a record high in October 2025 with a 15.1% share of viewers in Aragon.

 In 2019 the channel began to broadcast half an hour of weekly programming in the Aragonese language, one of the regional languages which has an approximate number of 50,000 passive speakers.

 Programming

 Aragón TV broadcasts general programming, highlighting news and entertainment programs such as contests and current affairs magazines.
 The channel complements its programming with series and movies, especially westerns.
 Like other regional channels, Aragón TV has programming aimed at an older audience compared to national channels.
 Most of the programming is done in Spanish, with the exception of the half-hour weekly magazine Charrín Charrán, which is broadcast in Aragonese.